Project REBUILD

 Who We Support

-1. Families of Reservists – In partnership with Hamal Hanoch Daum, HaOgen, and the Reservists’ Wives Forum, we identify families whose financial disruption is linked to reserve service and whose circumstances warrant intervention.
+- Families of Reservists – In partnership with Hamal Hanoch Daum, HaOgen, the Reservists’ Wives Forum, and ‘Seven-plus’, we identify families whose financial disruption is linked to reserve service and whose circumstances warrant intervention.
+This includes access to financial assistance, basic household support, and mental health therapies for spouses coping with the prolonged demands of reserve service.